evansalter/evansalter.github.io/src/components/blog/posts/photobooth-processing/photobooth-processing.md

 ![](process.png)

+That's it!
 After the processing is complete, your output folder should contain JPEG versions of all of your collages.

+All in, this process probably took 2 hours.
+That's including transferring the pictures to my NAS, waiting for exports, and learning how to automate Photoshop like this.
+I would guess this could all be done in an hour if you have your Photoshop template done before hand.